pankhurigoel09/WNSRepo/README.md

 #################################
 Code Setup

-Setup Java_Home in environment variable, Java 8 is used in current Project.
+1.Setup Java_Home in environment variable, Java 8 is used in current Project.
-Setup Maven_Home variable
+2.Setup Maven_Home variable